 Project Status – IN PROGRESS

-We will be sharing our draft work plan for undertaking this research project with the Province of Ontario by June 30th, 2019.
+Our work plan for undertaking this research project has been approved by the Province of Ontario.

-This project is being undertaken by all 8 Local Employment Planning Councils in Ontario, as a requirement under our contract with them.
+This project is being undertaken by all 8 Local Employment Planning Councils in Ontario, as a requirement under our contract with MTCU.

 226-674-3220 ext.
 857